-I have to tell you something that only fans can understand, when I was in BELFAST, I took a tour of the HBO TV serial Games of Thrones...Sounds familiar or strange?!
-If is the second one, just go online and start watch it, your mind will blow, or just read the books, that is a challenge;)!
+I have to tell you something that only fans can understand when I was in BELFAST, I took a tour of the HBO TV serial Games of Thrones...Sounds familiar or strange?!
+It is the second one, just go online and start watching it, your mind will blow, or just read the books, that is a challenge;)!

-This tour actually gives you the opportunity to be deep inside in Northern Ireland, in some places that became popular just because somebody had a big imagination and chose this country for this huge TV serial.
+This tour actually allows you to be deep inside in Northern Ireland, in some places that became popular just because somebody had a big imagination and chose this country for this huge TV serial.

-I will just make some points, and maybe the fans will remember the scenes but for some of them you need to have a good imagination:) Good luck!
+I will just make some points, and maybe the fans will remember the scenes, but for some of them, you need to have good imagination:) Good luck!

-I chose this tour just because is still winter time and the days are short.
-I had luck with the weather,of course I was just kidding:))) Was a rainy, cold, foggy day!!!!uhhhhhh
+I chose this tour just because it is still winter time and the days are short.
+I had luck with the weather.
+Of course, I was just kidding:))) Was a rainy, cold, foggy day!!!!

 We travel along a large portion of the Causeway Coastal Route to the small coastal town of Ballycastle Game of Thrones fans will know this is the native home of Lady Catelyn Stark and Varys!

-First stop was in a new location that will be reveal in the new season, I hope to figure out that!
+The first stop was in a new location that will be revealed in the new season.
+I hope to figure out that!

-After this we jump back in the bus and go to the next stop Ballintoy Harbour is the next port of call, where Theon Greyjoy cames back to Pyke Harbour.
+After this, we jump back in the bus and go to the next stop Ballintoy Harbour is the next port of call, where Theon Greyjoy comes back to Pyke Harbour.
 This is so recognizable there has even been a plaque erected!
-For this you have to prepare for a short walk!!!
+For this, you have to prepare for a short walk!!!

-This beautiful avenue of beech trees was planted by the Stuart family in the eighteenth century it is The Dark Hedges !
-It was intended as a compelling landscape feature to impress visitors as they approached the entrance to their Georgian mansion, Gracehill House.
+This beautiful avenue of beech trees was planted by the Stuart family in the eighteenth century.
+It is The Dark Hedges!
+It was intended as a compelling landscape feature to impress visitors as they approached their Georgian mansion entrance, Gracehill House.

 What you think?!
 Isn’t it stunning, even you don’t know the TV serial?